What is the Junior Olympian Program?

 3. Coaches to instruct and supervise youth; must have at least one certified coach overseeing the program (the Coach must have successfully completed Making Ethical Decisions).

 4. For participation in Outdoor JOP, a range suitable for shooting up to 70m.
 Clubs supply butts, targets and scorecards.

 *NEW* 2022 Outdoor program

 JOP Manual (pdf) (under revision)

 KidSport BC provides nominal funds to assist youth to participate in sport.
-Archery is one of those recogized sports.
+Archery is one of those recognized sports.
 Details of the program, qualifying criteria, local chapters, etc can be found on their website.
-Your club must be a BC Archery member in order for your application to be approved.
+Your club must be affiliated with BC Archery in order for your application to be approved.

 JOP Plaque Program

 The sublimated plate is used for Indoor as well as Outdoor.
 A sticker reading either Indoor or Outdoor will go in the center on the bottom row with one of the spaces for the 10 10 10 sticker and the other can be used for name or other.
 The targets will hold a sticker for the Yeoman through Olympian levels or 20 metres through Olympian for Outdoor.
 The small rectangles will hold the 250 and up stickers.

 *NOTE* The Outdoor program is being tested with a new format in 2022 and will only offer certificates.
 Plaques/plates will continue to be used for Indoors at this time.